-* Click here for rating key
+Click here for rating key

-Snug Harbor Restaurant Review: Snug Harbor’s circa 1800s building has been home for the past three decades to one of the most notable jazz venues in the country.
-The kitchen is less about stellar food and more about providing a reasonably good taste of local cooking on your way in, you may want to fortify yourself with some pretty decent food.
+Snug Harbor Restaurant Review: Jazz is the calling card at Snug Harbor.
+The atmosphere is a bit old and worn, but the experience is strictly New Orleans.
+The biggest names in American jazz have played the stage at Snug Harbor, but on your way in, you may want to fortify yourself with some pretty decent food.
 A surprisingly good version of blackened fish is available, while the rest of the bill of fare contains workaday renditions of such local standards as shrimp rémoulade, gumbo, barbecued shrimp and crawfish etouffée.
-This is not a place to look for fine wines; it’s more of a beer and burger joint.
-In fact, the first-rate burger shares a pedigree with the more celebrated burger at Port of Call, which uses Snug Harbor’s kitchen to prep its own burgers.
+One surprise is a standout filet.
+Don't expect fine wines at Snug Harbor; it’s more of a beer and burger joint.
+In fact, the first-rate burger shares a pedigree with the more celebrated burger at Port of Call, which uses Snug Harbor’s kitchen to prepare its own burgers.
 Desserts are limited to bread pudding and pecan pie.
 If you’ve come with music in mind, you might do well to order from the limited bar menu on the other side of the wall.
-After all, you don't come to Snug Harbor for the food, but to feed your soul with the music.
+Snug Harbor's draw, after all, isn't the food; it's the music.